KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 It is both Alpha and Omega,
 the seed and the summit,
-the Source and the Synthesis.
+the Source and the Resolution.

 ⚫♾⌬